DavidHowlett/family_chess_tournament/README.md

 # How to play

 - Clone the repo
+- run runner.py and see how it works
 - Add your own AI file
 - Tweak the runner to run your file with the others.
 - Check that your AI can play games without crashing anything